 One of the biggest sporting events this year has been the Women’s World Cup.
 Hosted in Canada.
-The United States team took home the title after missing out in last three editions of this competition.
-While the U.S. team looked a little bit shaky early in the tournament, they progressed nicely as cup continued and finished the job with a dominating 5-2 win over Japan.
+The United States team took home the title after missing out in the last three editions of this competition.
+While the U.S. team looked a little bit shaky early in the tournament, they progressed nicely as the cup continued and finished the job with a dominating 5-2 win over Japan.

 Women’s sports don’t take the spotlight nearly as often as men’s sports, so it is always worth noting when a large event such as the World Cup captures the attention of the country.
 Not only is it exciting to watch these women perform at the top of their game, but it is also inspiring to a whole new generation of aspiring soccer players.
 Thanks to the performance put forward by the U.S. Women’s National Team, countless young girls will now be dreaming of becoming the next Carli Lloyd and Alex Morgan.

 Soccer is an incredibly popular sport among young people, and it is easy to see why.
 Kids love it because there are few rules – especially at the youth level.
 They can run around, kick the ball with their friends, and have a great time.
 Since soccer is a ‘hands-off’ game, kids aren’t held back by eye-hand coordination that hasn’t quite developed just yet.
 They can jump into playing soccer basically as soon as they are old enough to play with a ball, and it is a game that can be played with very little equipment.

 - Fitness is a Top Priority